 - Confirm if the current job description is accurate with the position's manager. - Make any necessary updates to the job description and job posting before publishing them. - Advertise the job vacancy concurrently for a total of ten (10) business days. - Internal Applicants If there are qualified, suitable internal applicants they will be considered for the position first. - External Applicants Upon determination that there are no qualified, suitable internal candidates, external candidates will then be screened and may be selected for interviews after the posting expires.

-Concurrent is posting a job vacancy internally and externally at the same time.
+Concurrent is posting a job vacancy posted internally and externally at the same time for a duration of 10 days.